 While Nayland-Smith confronts Robert and Fu Manchu’s daughter, Shang-Chi winds up protecting the Brits from attacks by both warring factions of the Si-Fan.
 In the end the burial chamber and everything in it gets blown up in the battle.

 Outside in the sands, Shang and Sir Denis find Robert Greville dead from poison administered by Fah Lo Suee.
 He is of no further use to her now that she has the ruby eyes from the Golden Beetle.
-The eyes will help her recruit even more of her father’s operatives away from him.
+The eyes – which she will be wearing as earrings when she makes her next appearance against Shang-Chi – will help her recruit even more of her father’s operatives away from him.
 Both Fu Manchu and his daughter make their separate escapes.

 NOTE: It’s not unusual for the insidious Dr Fu Manchu to be striking in Egypt.
 In one of the novels he was operating there as part of a scheme to support a false Mahdi who would – he hoped – lead a jihad to drive the European powers out of the Middle East.